JayashTripathy/netflix-concept/document.md

   - Created Genre page and the data inside extracted from [movies.json] using `map` function we grouped it by genre and then displayed it on the page
   - Used tailwindcss `grid` to display the movies in the grid format and made it responsive
   - Created a [badge] UI component and reused it in main page and genre page
+  - Optimized by `memoizing` the group genre data by using `useMemo` hook in [allGenre] page
+  - Optimized main page usng using `debounce` on scroll event of the carousel so that it will not fire on every scroll event